 Designing a cost-effective and straightforward way to reduce the risk of influenza is a pressing public health concern.

-According to the World Health Organization (WHO), up to 650,000 deaths occur each year globally as a result of influenza.
+According to the World Health Organization (WHO), up to

 The influenza virus primarily targets the epithelial cells of the upper and lower respiratory tract.
 These cells swarm with communities of bacteria.